qgallouedec/image_classification_instructions/README.md

 ## Contribute

-This tutorial may contain errors, inaccuracies, or areas for improvement.
+This tutorial may contain errors, inaccuracies, typos or areas for improvement.
 Feel free to contribute to its improvement by [opening an issue](https://gitlab.ec-lyon.fr/qgalloue/image_classification_instructions/-/issues).

 ## Author